cssinjs/jss/readme.md

 1. Evil mixins are not a problem any more.

+1. Smaller footprint because of better code reuse and no vendor specific declarations.

 1. No need to precompile, but you can if you want to.

 Take a look at [examples](http://kof.github.io/jss/examples/index.html) directory.